 In a world full of social media, email, and texting, I miss getting mail in my mailbox other than adverts and bills.
 Sure, it’s nice to see the Facebook birthday messages, but I won’t be able to pull them out and read them again.
 Getting a text message is nice and a sweet little reminder from friends, but I can’t find what we were talking about without scrolling miles.
 And I miss their handwriting as much as I miss the handwriting of my Great Aunt Vi.

 Our handwritten note sent through real mail conveys volumes of value to the recipient.
 Sadly, the world has become impersonal through Social Media, email, and texting.
 It has left many people lonely without the sense of belonging or being loved because nothing replaces human contact.
-Real mail in the mailbox will change all of that!
+Real mail in the mailbox will change much of that!

 My FAVORITE reason to put something in the mail is to send a letter of encouragement!
 Putting three or five sentences inside a card is the happy medium between simply signing a greeting card, and sending pages of a handwritten letter.